 In more complex medical negligence cases it can sometimes be a matter of years before compensation is awarded.
-This may be because the injuries sustained are so severe that it takes years to determine the full impact they have on the claimant's life.
+This may be because the injuries sustained are so severe that it takes years to determine the full impact they have on the claimant’s life.
 You should not, however, let this deter you from seeking justice.
-If you've been badly injured, you deserve compensation, and the fact that taking on a hospital, clinic or even the NHS can seem daunting should not be allowed to put you off.
-Remember that our expert lawyers will be by your side every step of the way and will do their utmost to ensure that you receive the compensation that will, even if only in a small way, help you to put your life back together.
+If you’ve been badly injured, you deserve compensation, and the fact that taking on a hospital, clinic or even the NHS can seem daunting should not be allowed to put you off.
+Remember that an expert lawyer will be by your side every step of the way and will do their utmost to ensure that you receive the compensation that will, even if only in a small way, help you to put your life back together.

 For claims against private practices, the speed of settlement can vary as different clinics and facilities will have different insurance companies, with contrasting methods of dealing with claims.
 However, whether claiming against the NHS or a private organisation, Claims4Free’s medical negligence solicitors have the expertise to help you win the compensation you are due.

 Starting a claim for clinical negligence